yaman3108/Experiment-7/README.md

 ## Conclusion:
-This program helps us understand how conditional statements work in C++.
-These conditional statements can be used to make decisions in your program, specifically it only runs a block of code if a particular situation occurs.
+This program helps us understand how arrays work in C++.
+Thier various different applications and operations.